What is Presenter view?

 Tip Check your computer manufacturer’s web site for up-to-date information about multiple monitor support.

 PowerPoint only supports the use of two monitors for a presentation.
 However, you can configure to run a presentation on three or more monitors that are connected to one computer.
-To configure to use three or more monitors, see View your speaker notes privately, while delivering a presentation on multiple monitors, and then see the section entitled, 'Turn ON multiple monitor support (for three or more monitors)'.
+To configure to use three or more monitors, see turn on multiple monitor support.